AlexArcticFox/BirthdayUtils/README.md

 # BirthdayUtils
-A lightweight discord bot using the d.js library for secret servers
+A small Discord bot that can be used for secret servers.

+It's features are simple.
+It gives all roles to a special user and announces an alert in the alertchannel.